jyleekr/jyleekr.github.io/_pages/about.md

----
-permalink: /
-title: "About"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----
 Welcome to my website!

 My name is Jaeyeon Lee and I am a PhD candidate in the Department of Economics at Michigan State University.